dhrubo55/personal-blog/content/posts/day-65-a-tale-of-rmi-and-rpc-in-java.md

 ### Creating RMI Registry

-We can stand up a registry local to our server or as a separate stand-alone service.
-For simplicity, we'll create one that is local to our server:
+We can start up a registry local to our server or as a separate stand-alone service.
+Here we will create for local

 ```java
 Registry rmiRegistry = LocateRegistry.createRegistry(1099);